 What started out as a great advantage for the prophet Daniel and his friends had suddenly turned into a great peril.

 Far from their home in Judah, unlike most of their fellow exiles in Babylon, they were being raised in King Nebuchadnezzar’s luxurious palace.
-They were treated with favoritism and being given every avenue of training to help shape and form their young minds into future leaders of quality.
+They were treated with favoritism and being given every avenue of training to help shape and form their young minds into future leaders of quality in their new home.

-The problem was that a dream from the Lord troubled the king greatly and took all sleep from him.
+The problem was that a dream from the Lord greatly troubled the king, and robbed all sleep from him.
 He now demanded that his cadre of spiritual advisors get in touch with their gods to immediately let him know the meaning of the dream.
-And in order to prove the veracity of their consultations, he demanded that they not only tell him the meaning but the undisclosed dream itself.
+And in order to prove the veracity of their consultations, he demanded that they not only tell him the dream’s meaning, but also the undisclosed dream, itself.
+The king’s advisors strongly objected to this great demand.

 10 The Chaldeans answered the king and said, “There is no person on earth who could declare the matter to the king, because no great king or ruler has ever asked anything like this of any soothsayer priest, sorcerer, or Chaldean.
 11 Moreover, the thing which the king demands is difficult, and there is no one else who could declare it to the king except gods, whose dwelling place is not with mortal flesh.”